jjvanzon/JJs-Music-Production-2020/README.md

 Deezer: https://www.deezer.com/en/album/169760312
 iTunes: https://itunes.apple.com/gb/album/id1529321181?app=itunes

 I picked out 7 songs.
 Next to Spotify, they're also on Deezer and the iTunes store and others.
 A company called EmuBands put them there for me.
 It cost me about 65 euros.
-If the music would get listened to a lot, it is supposed to make me earn money, but we'll see. {smiley face}
+If the music would get listened to a lot, it is supposed to make me earn money, but we'll see. :D

 If anyone is interested, I have also put my notes on GitHub about getting the songs online:

 https://github.com/jjvanzon/JJs-Music-Release-2020-08

 I included all the files I used in my project.
-Not sure if anyone's interested, but maybe it might help you put your own music online. {smiley face}
+Not sure if anyone's interested, but maybe it might help you put your own music online. :)
-If you might choose to use EmuBands, you could use the following promo code: {...}
+If you might choose to use EmuBands, you could use the following promo code:

+  NXS7VERB

+It would cost you nothing, but may help me earn cash :D

 JJ